skiluvia/ai-case-study/README.md

 ## How it works
-Canvas system uses computer vision and artificial intelligence to be able to recognize different seams and wall types, and identify where those seems are so that machine can profile a custome profile material.
+Canvas system uses computer vision and artificial intelligence to be able to recognize different seams and wall types, and identify where those seems are; so that machine can profile a custome profile material.
 It takes conceptually less material and safer for tapers.
-The actual machine or device is built as a small or large scissor lift which can also reach higher walls as high as 40ft.
+The actual machine or device is built like a small or large scissor lift which can also reach higher walls as high as 40ft.

-Drywall finish is a multi-step process after hanging drywall panels and just before painting.
-This also includes filling the seams between the panels.
-If it is a person doing manual work, the steps involved are applying the tape and mud, then let it dry phase.
-Second step is to repeat mudding, sanding and dry again.
-These steps repeats at 3 times in order to achieve a smooth uniform surface of drywall prior to painting.
+Drywall finish is a multi-steps process after hanging drywall panels and just before painting.
+This includes filling the seams between the panels.
+If it is a person doing manual work, the steps involved are applying the tape and mud, then let it dry.
+Second step is to repeat mudding, sanding and letting it dry again.
+These steps repeat at least 3 times in order to achieve a smooth whole uniform surface of drywall.

 ## Business Activities